-Africana Studies courses include the Sociology of Black Music in American Culture; the Theology of American Popular Music; Black Biographies: Music, Lives, and Meaning; and In the Mix: Contemporary Composition Approaches in Discussion on Form, Aesthetics, and Style.
+Africana Studies courses include the Sociology of Black Music in American Culture; the Theology of American Popular Music; Black Biographies: Music, Lives, and Meaning; 12 Windows of American Music Culture; and In the Mix: Contemporary Composition Approaches in Discussion on Form, Aesthetics, and Style.

 These five classes are offered as core courses of the Africana Studies/Music and Society program.
 They may be coupled with elective courses offered throughout the Berklee curriculum.

-In addition, the music and society minor offers an Africana Studies track for students to explore the disciplines of Africana studies, black studies, and cultural studies.
+In addition, the music and society minor offers an Africana Studies track for students to explore the disciplines of Africana studies, black music studies, cultural studies, and ethnomusicology.

 The Africana Studies Center